MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/workplace-intelligence-for-human-resources.md

 related: ""
 order: 2
 ---
-## About this Solution Accelerator
+## About this Accelerator

 Businesses are using the power of data to transform their organization's systems and processes, but many overlook that impact of applying the same principles to its workforce.

-The Workplace Intelligence Solution Accelerator can help.
+The Workplace Intelligence Accelerator can help.
 It leverages machine learning and big data analytics to bring together and transform your data, allowing you to build and deploy a machine learning model to easily identify factors that influence productivity and engagement

 ### Challenges